Find Affordable College Courses

 UMaine Communication & Journalism Rankings

-There were 0 student who received their doctoral degrees in communication and journalism, making the school the #82 most popular school in the United States for this category of students.
+There were 0 student who received their doctoral degrees in communication & journalism, making the school the #82 most popular school in the United States for this category of students.

 Communication & Journalism Student Demographics at UMaine

-Take a look at the following statistics related to the make-up of the communication and journalism majors at University of Maine.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at University of Maine.

 UMaine Communication & Journalism Bachelor’s Program

-In the 2020-2021 academic year, 79 students earned a bachelor's degree in communication and journalism from UMaine.
-About 58% of these graduates were women and the other 42% were men.
-The typical communication and journalism bachelor's degree program is made up of only 36% men.
-So male students are more repesented at UMaine since its program graduates 6% more men than average.
+For the most recent academic year available, 38% of communication & journalism bachelor's degrees went to men and 63% went to women.
+The typical communication & journalism bachelor's degree program is made up of only 36% men.
+So male students are more repesented at UMaine since its program graduates 2% more men than average.

 undefined

-About 81% of those who receive a bachelor's degree in communication and journalism at UMaine are white.
+About 79% of those who receive a bachelor's degree in communication & journalism at UMaine are white.
 This is above average for this degree on the nationwide level.

-The following table and chart show the race/ethnicity for students who recently graduated from University of Maine with a bachelor's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Maine with a bachelor's in communication & journalism.

 undefined